Estes Park Studio Tour

 Parking in front of house.
 Winding dirt road, follow the signs.
 The view is worth it.

 Karen Barnett is an abstract and realism painter and ceramicist.
 Her mediums vary from oil and mixed media to clay and pastels.
-Although she did not graduate with a degree in art, She considers herself a self-taught artist who is fortunate to have a handful of gifted mentors along the way.
+She considers herself a self-taught artist who is fortunate to have a handful of gifted mentors along the way.

 #4 Wade Johnston